 For the past five to ten years, I’ve been reading about mindfulness meditation, analyzing it from a Christian view point and pondering the connections between Christian prayer and mindfulness.
 I want to make four suggestions about how mindfulness can help us pray more creatively.

 1. Thankfulness.
 My first thought, at least five years ago, relates to the connections between mindfulness and thankfulness.
 How can we be thankful for God’s gifts in our lives if we aren’t paying attention to our lives?
-In mindfulness meditation, we are encouraged to experience this moment, and this moment often contains so many gifts from God that we miss in our busyness and preoccupation.
+In mindfulness meditation, we are encouraged to experience this moment, and this moment often contains so many gifts from God that we...Read full article »

 Lynne M. Baab, Ph.D., is a teacher and writer.
 She has written numerous books and Bible study guides.
 Lynne lives in Seattle, and you can contact her at LMBaab [at] aol [dot] com.
 Read more »